buildingblocs/2022/index.md

 	<p>
         <a class="btn brand" href="{{ site.baseurl }}/about/about-us/">Find out more!</a>
 	</p>
+	    <h2>Other external programmes</h2>
+	    <p><a href="https://codingcompetitions.withgoogle.com/kickstart">Google Kickstart</a> registration is open!</p>
+	    <p><a href="https://for.edu.sg/bebrasdrctds">Bebras, DrCT and NM High School Data Science assessment/contests</a> are free for school students</p>
     <br/>
     </div>
 </section>

-## Theme: Computational Thinking and AI Education
+## Theme: Computational Thinking, AI and Blockchain Education

-With the increasing importance of Computing education and AI literacy globally, this year's theme will be on Computational Thinking and Artificial Intelligence Education!
+With the increasing importance of Computing education and AI literacy globally as well as disruptive emerging blockchain technologies, this year's focus areas will be on Computational Thinking, Artificial Intelligence and Blockchain Education!

 ## Organisers